-- 2. Check the weight of the roast.
-Place the meat fat-side-up or the poultry breast-side-up on the roasting grid in a shallow pan.
-The melting fat will baste the meat.
-Select a pan as close to the size of meat as possible.
-(The broiler pan with grid is a good pan for this.) - 3.
-Turn the OVEN CONTROL knob to the desired temperature.
+- 3. Turn the Oven Set knob to the desired temperature.
 See the Roasting Guide for temperatures and approximate cooking times. - 4.
-When roasting is finished, turn the OVEN CONTROL knob to OFF and then remove the food from the oven.
+When roasting is finished, turn the Oven Set knob to OFF and then remove the food from the oven.